 Also, in concern to one, Chuck with a complaint on our return policy- we always take returns with reciepts.
 If however you make more than three returns without a reciept, it’s obvious we’re not going to take it.
 We do not have to take returns without reciepts, period, and often do one or two just to be courteous.
 But there is a point where you move over into the suspicious category if you’re making a bunch of returns without one.

 In regards to the scanning award, I was wrong in the suit department.
-You can get lawyer’s fees, up to $300 paid, and either damages done, or $250 for the suit, whichever comes first.
+You can get lawyer’s fees, up to $300 paid, and either damages, or $250 for the lawsuit, whichever comes first.
 Again, a drop in the bucket for Meijer if 1000 people were to sue them tomorrow night.

 Name withheld by request